fish-liqueur/canvas-gamepad/README.md

 # Canvas Gamepad
 This library is basically a 5-button gamepad for touchscreens.

 Once I wrote a [Tetris game](https://github.com/fish-liqueur/tetris) to practice Topescript and Canvas.
-The first controller I started to support was, of course, the keyboard.
-But what about touchscreens?
 <br>
 In Tetris, you need five buttons.
 Three arrows, turn the figure and pause.
 While testing the game, I used the keyboard - classic.
 But what about mobile devices?
 They have touchscreens and don't have a keyboard.
 <br>